jeroenr/gnip-rule-validator/README.md

 3. Negated ORs are not supported.
 Such as: apple OR -lang:en

 4. A rule keyword or input can start with either a digit (0-9) or any non-punctuation character.
 Current punctuation characters are defined as the ASCII characters below.
 Any keyword or input that needs to start with or contains punctuation must be “quoted”.
 A keyword can not have a colon or parentheses unless you quote it.

-I chose to support only generic (available across all sources) operators.
-If you want to support source specific operators, just add them to the src/main/resources/operators file.

 ```
 ! % & \ ' ( ) * + - . / ; < = > ? \\ , : # @ \t \r \n " [] _
 and the Unicode ranges: